 Endowed Care is to be understood as the general care and maintenance of the cemetery, necessitated by natural growth and ordinary wear, as well as general cleaning and maintenance of roadways, walks, and mausoleums.
 This includes grass cutting, trimming, leaf removal, basic trash disposal, and basic snow removal from roads and common areas.
 Endowed Care does not include coverage of damage or theft of decorations, plantings or memorials, resetting memorials, shrubbery removal, repairing or replacing foundations or personal requests.
 Endowed care, however, is not for today.
 Cemeteries, like people, have their own individual life spans.
 Eventually, while not for generations, there will be no further expansion.
 The contributions made to endowed care will, at that time, help to ensure the reverent care of Gethsemane Cemetery.

 To the average individual, the opening/closing charge or interment service fee is merely the work of opening the interment space or crypt, or just the digging of a grave.
 In reality, these operations are only one of a great number of operations that go on behind the scenes, which are included in the interment or entombment service fee at Gethsemane Cemetery.
-For a better understanding of all the tasks and processes that are included, we invite you to take a few minutes to read over our Interment Operations at Gethsemane Cemetery page and our Operating Gethsemane Cemetery PDF.
+For a better understanding of all the tasks and processes that are included, we invite you to take a few minutes to review our Operating Gethsemane Cemetery PDF.

 If you have additional questions please feel free to Contact Us.